General Data Protection Regulation (GDPR)

 13. Operating system and application patches

-14. User administration and credentials in infrastructure
+14. Administration of users and credentials in the infrastructure

 Nextinit allows you to define several types of users with different permissions.
 Users will only have access to the nextinits where they have been registered and in no way in the nextinits of other clients.